Survivor (band): 2007–2020: Reunions and Jamison's death

 Sullivan worked with the Chicago suburb melodic rock band Mecca, led by Chicago area native singer–songwriter Joe Knez Vana.
 Coincidentally, he replaced Peterik, who produced the first Mecca album.
 The album was released in late 2011 on Frontiers Records.

-In 2013, it was announced on the band's official media sources that Sullivan had reunited the current Survivor line-up with Bickler.
+In 2011 Jamison returned as front man and in 2013 it was announced on the band's official media sources that Sullivan had reunited the current Survivor lineup with Bickler.
 "Our fans are the best and I can't think of a better way to give them our best.
-With this line-up, and both Dave and Jimi in the band, we can perform ALL of our hits," he said.
+With this lineup, and both Dave and Jimi in the band, we can perform ALL of our hits," he said.
 They were also working on new material and looking forward to getting back into the studio together.

-As of 2014, Frankie's son, Ryan, has taken over on drums in place of Droubay, who had to bow out due to health matters.
+As of 2014, Frankie's son, Ryan, had taken over on drums in place of Droubay, who had to bow out due to health matters.